AaltoSciComp/blog/content/2023/ssh-keys-with-passwords.rst

-In general (outside of Aalto), you should use SSH keys everywhere and be suspicious of ever sending plaintext passwords to remote servers (even in conjunction with a SSH key).
+In general (outside of Aalto), you should use SSH keys everywhere and be suspicious of ever sending plaintext passwords to remote servers (even in conjunction with an SSH key).
 Security is important, and by using SSH keys with a local password you are doing your part.